pascallaliberte/sharpen.page/stepitup.md

 ## Or Instead, I Offer...

-Maybe another option to start would be have a **[/visualize](/visualize#details)** call.
+Maybe another option to start would be to have a **[/visualize](/visualize#details)** call.
 The process starts with a questionnaire for you, followed by an email exchange so I can learn about your situation, then a call so we can jam on what to do next in your situation.
 I'll bill you after the call ($250), and wave the fee if you decide to signup to one of the two options above.

 Additionally, I invite you to [subscribe to my weekly email](/articles/#be-notified), where you'll be the first to know about the week's new article, or check out my [twitter feed][twitter] if that's better for you.